 - Billing: Another microservice deducts the monthly fee from your credit card.

+Now that you understand what a container is, it’s time to introduce you to Docker.
+(We are not referring to the comfortable Casual Friday pants made by Dockers.)
+Docker is the name of an open source containerization platform that you can use to create and run containers.
 Docker isn’t new, in fact it’s been around since 2008.
-There are other container options, but most believe Docker has “won” the container war.
-(Some of you may remember the BlueRay vs. HD-DVD standard battle years ago.
-BlueRay was triumphant.
-Docker is like BlueRay using this analogy.)
+There are other container options, but most believe Docker won the container war.
+(Some of you may remember the Blu-ray vs. HD-DVD standards battle years ago, where Blu-ray was triumphant.
+Docker is like Blu-ray using this analogy.)
 Docker allows you to package, ship, and run applications on any public or private cloud.
 Being able to run applications anywhere helps you avoid vendor lock-in and move to a new environment anytime.

 What are container orchestration and Kubernetes?

 There is another critical concept that needs an introduction: orchestration.
 If you have one container, it is easy to manage.
 However, as you create more containers, it is crucial to manage them.
 If you don’t, you likely descend into chaos.
 (Chaos is not good.)
 Kubernetes saves you from the aforementioned chaos.
-(Fun fact: Kubernetes is a Greek word meaning helmsmen or pilot.)
+(Fun fact: Kubernetes is a Greek word meaning helmsman or pilot.)
 Kubernetes is an open source system that pilots or orchestrates your fancy containerized applications.
 Think of Kubernetes as the crane that moves and controls your containers.
-As with Docker, IBM is very active in the Kubernetes open source community.

-As previously mentioned, Kubernetes orchestrates your containers.
-What does really mean, though?
+As we previously mentioned, Kubernetes orchestrates your containers.
+What does that really mean, though?
 Kubernetes scales your application up or down.
 Kubernetes rolls out changes and upgrades to your application.
-If something goes wrong, Kubernetes rolls back the change and restarts containers that fail, replaces containers when nodes die, and kills off containers that don’t respond to your health check.
-This management results in saving resources without sacrificing availability and provides auto load-balancing.
+If something goes wrong, Kubernetes rolls back the change and restarts the containers that failed, replaces containers when nodes die, and kills off containers that don’t respond to your health check.
+This management saves resources without sacrificing availability and provides auto load-balancing.

-What is the difference between containers and VM images?
+What is the difference between containers and virtual machine images?

-As the name suggests, a virtual machine is software that emulates a computer system.
-A VM enables teams to run what appear to be multiple machines on a single computer.
+As the name suggests, a virtual machine (VM) is software that emulates a computer system.
+With a VM, your team can run what appear to be multiple machines on a single computer.
 If you need to run software on a different type of hardware or operating system, a VM provides that option without using additional hardware.

 How to get started with containers

-I could quote a saying like “a journey of a thousand miles begins with a single step.”
-But, I won’t.
-The best way to start, is to start – with one container.
+The best way to start is to start – with one container.
 There are plenty of benefits with containerizing your applications, but the question is where to start?
-Or, how to start?
+Or, rather, how to start?
+Here are three ways:

-- Migrate and expand: “Lifting and shifting” is the process of containerizing an on-premises application to lift it (usually from a data center) and then shifting it somewhere else, which is usually a public or private cloud.
-To point out, “Lifting and Shifting” is not refactoring or breaking apart your application.
-It is putting all or most of the application into a single container.
+- Migrate and expand: Lift-and-shift is the process of containerizing an on-premises application to lift it (usually from a data center) and then shift it somewhere else, which is usually a public or private cloud.
+Note that lift and shift is not refactoring or breaking apart your application.
+It is putting all, or most, of the application into a single container.

 - Application modernization: A more aggressive approach is to take your monolithic application and refactor it into microservices containers.
-This approach is moving from one development approach to another.
+This method is moving from one development approach to another.

-- New development: Finally, some organizations choose to start all new development by using containers.
+- New development: Some organizations choose to start all new development by using containers.

 Where can I run my containers?

-Remember, Docker – and IBM Cloud Paks – allow you to package, ship, and run applications on any public or private cloud.
+Remember, Docker and IBM Cloud Paks allow you to package, ship, and run applications on any public or private cloud.
 Most organizations today do not lock in with one cloud vendor.
 This approach a good practice.
-Seventy-one percent of companies use three or more clouds, and eight out of ten are committing to a multi-cloud strategy.
+Eighty-five percent of companies already operate in multicloud environments and the majority of these environments are comprised of multiple hybrid clouds.

 There are three different types of cloud environments to consider:

-- Private Cloud: A private cloud provides you the benefits of cloud computing, but behind your firewall.
-IBM offers Red Hat OpenShift on IBM Cloud, a comprehensive service that offers fully managed OpenShift clusters on the highly scalable and reliable IBM Cloud platform.
+- Private cloud: A private cloud provides you the benefits of cloud computing, but behind your firewall.
+Red Hat OpenShift on IBM Cloud is a comprehensive service that offers fully managed OpenShift clusters on the scalable and reliable IBM Cloud platform.
 You get the keys, but it runs in a secure IBM data center.

 What is Red Hat OpenShift on IBM Cloud?

 Containers are building blocks for the future.
-More than the new “bright shinny object,” they are here to stay.
+More than a new “bright shinny object,” they are here to stay.
 From delivering applications more quickly, to supercharging development to deployment, to reducing infrastructure and software costs, containers provide both small and large organizations with real business results.
-The following links provide more resources, including videos, hands-on test drives, tutorials, and other helpful information to help you get started today.